Beneath our feet

 12:00

-and use scientific equipment to measure and record conditions, such as temperature and wind speed
+Students use scientific equipment to measure and record weather conditions, such as temperature and wind speed.

 1:00 Lunch